-Arctic Fox have thick fur all over their body, even on the bottom of their paws.
+An Arctic Fox has thick fur all over their body, even on the bottom of their paws.

 They use their thick bushy tail to wrap around themselves to keep warm.

-Arctic Fox have short pointy ears, short legs, and a short muzzle.
+Arctic Fox has short pointy ears, short legs, and a short muzzle.

 Where does Arctic Fox live?

 Arctic Foxes live in the arctic tundra located in the most northern parts of the world, where it is cold most of the time.
 They live in places such as Alaska, Canada, Greenland, Russia, Norway, Scandinavia, and Iceland.